apache/reef/website/src/site/markdown/tang.md

    - First, we push the implementation of `Timer` into a new class, `TimerImpl`.
 The `@DefaultImplementation` tells Tang to use `TimerImpl` when no other implementation is explicitly provided.
    - We leave the `Sleep` class in the Timer interface.
 This, plus the `@DefaultImplementation` annotation maintain backward compatibility with code that used Tang to inject the old `Timer` class.
    - The `TimerMock` class includes a dummy implementation of Timer, along with a `ConfigurationModule` final static field called `CONF`.
    - The main method uses `CONF` to generate a configuration.
 Rather than set `Timer.Sleep` directly, it sets `MOCK_SLEEP_TIME`.
-In a more complicated example, this would allow `CONF` to route the sleep time to testing infrastructure, or other classes that are specific to the testing environment or implemenation of `TimerMock`.
+In a more complicated example, this would allow `CONF` to route the sleep time to testing infrastructure, or other classes that are specific to the testing environment or implementation of `TimerMock`.

 `ConfigurationModule`s serve a number of purposes: